-The effect of chloride concentration in soil on corrosion of reinforcing steel was evaluated by measuring corrosion potentials and corrosion current density.
+The effect of chloride concentration in soil on corrosion of reinforcing steel was measured through corrosion potential and corrosion current density.

-Concrete in contact with soil bearing high levels of chloride could suffer from early ingress of this chloride, leading to corrosion of any embedded reinforcement.
-Measures of chloride levels in soils are often taken to check whether the soil will be suitable to be used adjacent to concrete.
+Concrete in contact with soil bearing high levels of chloride could suffer from early ingress of chloride, leading to corrosion of any embedded reinforcement.
+Measures of chloride levels in soils are often taken to check whether the soil will be suitable for being used adjacent to concrete.

 Test Method: IS: 4032-1985

 The Proctor compaction test is a laboratory method of experimentally determining the optimal moisture content at which a given soil type will become most dense and achieve its maximum dry density.